hadley/r-internals/strings.md

 // Return a copy of a string using memory from R_alloc.
 Memory free on gc char* Rf_acopy_string(const char *);

-// Render any R object as a string (utils.c)
+// Render some R objects to a CHARSXP (utils.c)
-// Returns a CHARSXP
 // [[SEXP creator]]
 SEXP Rf_asChar(SEXP x);